 If you're working with a smaller space, opt for an on-the-petite-side crib.
-This mini crib is made from sustainably sourced solid New Zealand pine and is GREENGUARD Gold Certified, so you can feel good about its creation and that it's not adding chemical emissions to your baby's space.
+The Babyletto Gelato Mini Crib is made from sustainably sourced solid New Zealand pine and is GREENGUARD Gold Certified, so you can feel good about its creation and that it's not adding chemical emissions to your baby's space.
 Even though it's on the smaller side, it's safe to use until your kiddo is 35 inches tall or starting to climb out of the crib.
-It's also a great option for a grandparent's house since it folds up for easy storage.

 Best Travel Crib

 Take the stress out of where your little one will sleep when traveling with an easy-to-pack travel crib.
-It folds up into a lightweight (only 13 pounds) backpack carrying case so that you can tote it anywhere and has a soft foam mattress approved for newborns to three-year-olds.
+The Guava Lotus Travel Crib folds up into a lightweight (only 13 pounds) backpack carrying case so that you can tote it anywhere and has a soft foam mattress approved for newborns to three-year-olds.
 The side zipper door allows tots to crawl in and out or for you to lie down beside them as they fall asleep.
 (It locks after you quietly zip it back up so no worrying about escapes.)

 Best Crib With Changing Table

 Save space and have the always-needed changing table nearby with this multifunctional solution.
-Not only does the crib have three mattress heights for your developing baby, but it converts into multiple configurations, including a toddler bed, daybed, sofa and full-size bed.
-Two drawers under the changing table provide extra storage for all your kiddo's essentials.
+Not only does the Delta Children Abby Convertible Crib and Changer have three mattress heights for your developing baby, but it converts into multiple configurations, including a toddler bed, daybed and full-size bed.
+Two drawers and a shelf under the changing table provide extra storage for all your kiddo's essentials.

 Best Crib With Storage

 Plenty of storage is key for a nursery since it feels like kids instantly double the amount of stuff in your house.
-This midcentury modern crib maximizes every inch of its footprint by including a two-compartment drawer underneath, and it converts into three different options: baby crib, toddler bed and daybed.
+This simple, modern crib maximizes every inch of its footprint by including a full-size drawer with two compartments underneath, and it converts into four different options: baby crib, toddler bed, daybed and full-size bed.

 Best Crib for Twins